 Helping children and adolescents cope with violence and disasters: What rescue workers can do; What parents can do; What community members can do

 Provides information on responses to disaster and violence by children and adolescents.

-Transcript of an interview with Prof McDermott speaking about how children and adolescents may be affected by the bushfires, how their parents can assist them and where they can find additional help if needed.
-(You may also listen to this interview here).
+Prof Brett McDermott speaks about how children and adolescents may be affected by the bushfires, how their parents can assist them and where they can find additional help if needed.

 Dr Claude Chemtob